Benefits and Limitations

 If everybody whole-heartedly endorses the proposed decision, then you have unanimous agreement.
 That’s great but often not necessary.
 I find that it is OK when some people agree with minor reservations.
 But if several individuals are neutral (gradient three) or can’t support it, then you should continue the discussion and look for a solution that everyone can agree with.

 If you find that this is taking too long and you are running out of time, then I recommend changing the decision-making rule.
-As the person in charge of the product, make the decision based on the input you have received so far, or use majority vote and let the group decide.
-Bear in mind, though, that these two approaches will not generate the same level of buy-in and ownership, and don’t forget to communicate the change to the group.
+Switch to consent or majority vote to speed up the decision-making process or make the decision as the person in charge of the product based on the input you have received so far.
+Bear in mind, though, that these two approaches will not generate the same benefits as unanimity, and don’t forget to clearly communicate the change to the group.